jackyzha0/jackyzha0.github.io/content/thoughts/beyond-touch.md

 By upgrading forms of external communication, we can reduce [research debt](thoughts/articles/research-debt.md) and allow us to [collaborate](posts/collaborative-thinking.md) better

 ### Conversing (person-to-person)
-Face-to-face, realtime, improvised.
+Face-to-face, [ephemereal](thoughts/ephemereal-content.md), improvised.
 As it stands today, most of this happens through spoken word, hand-waving, and static sketches.
 This makes grasping the same idea as another person extremely difficult (low bandwidth communication)

 > Words are terrible at representing systems